ConnectedMachineIOX/IOX-nodered-instructions/README.md

 ## Node-red-on-iox-for-plc-s
-#### Prequesites
-    USB to console port
-    Cisco Router with IOS
-    Windows Computer capable of running docker desktop
  ## 0. Configure and Install Local manager on Cisco Router
 ### Instruction were built using IR829 router
 #### 0. Creating a console connection for Router:
 Download and Install Putty at: https://www.puttygen.com/download-putty. create a console connection between your Router and PC: